- 1 Introduction

 - 8.2.13 Translation Add-on

 - 9.6 Add Features to Menu

 - 9.9 Examples: set priority when creating bugs

-You might be surprised at the various features in ZenTao, so you might think it is too complicated.
-Actually, ZenTao is a professional collaborative management software, so it is an integrated task management in ZenTao instead of simple task management.
-Project management is complicated by itself, so the features in ZenTao are must-have.
-This doesn’t mean that you have to go exactly the same as the workflow in ZenTao.
-You can customize your workflow according to your actual situations.
+You might be surprised at the various features in ZenTao, so you would think ZenTao is very complicated.
+Actually, ZenTao is professional collaborative management software, so it is integrated task management in ZenTao instead of simple task management.
+Project management is complicated by itself, so the features in ZenTao are must-have, which doesn’t mean that you have to go exactly the same as the workflow in ZenTao.
+You can customize the workflow according to your actual situations.
 Now let’s see the simple application of ZenTao.